Quilters Across The U.S. Answer Call To Help Sew Up Unfinished Project

 "My work isn't worth somebody finishing when I die," said Hannah Allen, who lives in Chicago but grew up in Kentucky and stitched the Kentucky hexagon.

-"But maybe it is," interjected another sewer, Theresa Quade.
+"But maybe it is," interjected another sewer, Tiffany Quade.
 She drove down from Minnesota and stitched that state's hexagon.
 "Maybe that's the whole point!
 Maybe Rita felt the same way too."

 Allen paused.